gardener/documentation/website/documentation/contribute/20_documentation/10_organisation/_index.md

 Documentation that can be affiliated to component is hosted and maintained in the component repository.

-A template for organizing documentation sources is to place them all in a `docs` folder and organize it there per role activity.
+A good way to organize your documentation is to place it in a 'docs' folder and create separate subfolders per role activity.
 For example:

 ```
 repositoryX